CA Number on Trucks

 Here are the basics of what CA Numbers on trucks are:

-- If you are a motor carrier operating in California, you need to register your Carrier Identification Number (CA number) with the Department of Motor Vehicles (DMV).
+• A motor carrier operating in California must register your Carrier Identification Number (CA number) with the Department of Motor Vehicles (DMV).

-- Make sure that your CA number is up-to-date so that there are no delays when registering for an MCP.
+• Ensure that your CA number is up-to-date so there are no delays when registering for an MCP.

-- It is a legal necessity to obtain a California Motor Vehicle Permit (CA number) if you are an operator of commercial motor vehicles with a GVW exceeding 10,000 pounds.
+• Obtaining a California Motor Vehicle Permit (CA number) is legally necessary if you are an operator of commercial motor vehicles with a GVW exceeding 10,000 pounds.

-- Obtaining this permit prior to operations on California highways ensures that any motor carrier operating within the state follows the regulations and keeps everyone safe on the road!
+• Obtaining this permit before operations on California highways ensures that any motor carrier operating within the state follows the regulations and keeps everyone safe on the road!